digitalnomadacademy/screening/README.md

 Work following the *gitflow* principles, and create a feature for every task from the assignment.

-Once the assignment is finished, send us the link to your repository.
+Once the assignment is finished, send us:
+* the link to your repository
+* gif or video of your project submission
+* video of your job application

 ## HELP